 If Medical Professionals Were Negligent, We’re Here To Help

 If you or a loved one has been seriously injured or killed by the failure to treat a pulmonary embolism, you need an experienced malpractice attorney on your side immediately.
-The Cleveland law firm of Klein & Carney Co., L.P.A., represents victims of medical malpractice across northeastern Ohio and beyond.
+The Cleveland law firm of Klein & Carney Co., L.P.A.
+Law Offices, represents victims of medical malpractice across northeastern Ohio and beyond.

 We Have The Extensive Resources Necessary To Investigate Your Case

 Deep vein thrombosis (DVT) is the formation of blood clots in veins.
 Most pulmonary embolisms involve the formation of blood clots in the legs.
 These clots break off and travel through the body into the lungs.
 Many patients are predisposed to DVT and face a higher risk of pulmonary embolism.

 If you have lost a loved one due to pulmonary embolism, our law firm will make a full investigation of the injuries in order to determine whether a doctor’s actions or inactions led to the pulmonary embolism.
 With more than 59 years of combined experience, our two lawyers understand what is necessary to accomplish favorable results in medical malpractice litigation.